ntop/ntopng/doc/src/basic_concepts/timeseries.rst

 RRD is the default driver used.
 It writes data in the form of local `.rrd` files.
 With RRD the retention time for recorded data is fixed 1 year.
 RRD automatically aggregates old data to save space, reducing its resolution.
-Ence older data will be aggregated together and finally be removed after 1 year (in fact RRD stands for *Round Robin* Database).
+Hence older data will be aggregated together and finally be removed after 1 year (in fact RRD stands for *Round Robin* Database).

-Querying a single data series is efficient since the data is contained into a single file, while performing more conplex queries on multiple data series (e.g. when trying to determinate the top protocols) can take some time.
+Querying a single data series is efficient since the data is contained into a single file, while performing more complex queries on multiple data series (e.g. when trying to determine the top protocols) can take some time.
 Moreover RRD has shown some limitations when writing a large volume of data, usually leading to gaps in the timeseries data points.
 With a large volume of data, the use of InfluxDB is suggested.